 Also, during 2016, RPL’s strategy was to link the main technical compliance disciplines and prove this by third-party audit.
 RPL undertook an integrated Safety Health & Environment (SHE) approach and the BSC 5 star Integrated Audit in July, which audits and measures against ‘Best Practice’ rather than ‘Compliance to standard.’
 RPL received the report in September and were proud to register a 97.45% score.
 The application of Agility was highlighted as a positive mechanism to achieving this result.
 Following this, RPL applied for and were awarded the BSC Sword and Globe of honour at a prestigious international ceremony in London in November 2016.
 The report stimulated an improvement program which has enhanced the sustainability of the business and the awards have recognised RPL within the wider Ricoh family, customers, and stakeholders.

-Agility has been integrated into production data capture and monitoring systems in preparation for Industry 4.0.
+The Agility CMMS has been integrated into production data capture and monitoring systems in preparation for Industry 4.0.
 There are also plans to use Agility to help provide business insight and intelligence through powerful dashboards and KPIs, as well as extend use to tablets and mobile phones.